AleksandrScancar/events-api/README.md

 Created API with auth, for small summer camps, hopefully you will get inspiration.
-Showcase of using Laravel with working with DB models.
+Showcase of using Laravel with working DB models.